robinxpk/Asymmetric_Copula/README.md

 Intersting for simulation, again, is the comparison in the bias. (see above in NAC section)

+(Vatter 1st paper[GAM for Conditional dependence...]:) gamCopula package / Vine approach models tau, bc tau more natural interpretation than copula param AND somthing else :D

+What are the theoretical properties of estimates for tau, theta and beta?
+Think the 1st paper by Vatter goes into that?

 ## Fitting copula
 i.e. no GAM used anywhere for now